KristianMSchmidt/2048-game-/README.md

 Web app with an AI-player for the 2048-game

-The AI-player is using minimax-search and different heuristics to choose next moves.
+The AI-player is using minimax-search and different heuristics to choose next move.

 http://kristianmschmidt.pythonanywhere.com/2048